Your Social Value, in one place

 The ESRS framework comprises two overarching standards, and ten topical standards covering Environmental, Social, and Governance sustainability matters.

-CSRD_Infgrph_ESRS standards
+CSRD_Infgrph_ESRS standards_V2

 All the topical standards typically cover three basic ‘Disclosure Requirements’, which are further broken down into various data points relating to: